-OEIS responsibility is to ensure the health of workers in the workplace to protect all personnel, patients,
+COVID-19 Screening Team responsibility is to ensure the health of workers in the workplace to protect all personnel, patients, volunteers and visitors.

-To minimize the spread of COVID-19, a daily selection of workability is necessary for all personnel, doctors, volunteers and contractors who will be in close proximity to other employees, patients or in public.
+To reduce the spread of COVID-19, a daily selection of workability is necessary for all personnel, doctors, volunteers and contractors who will be in close proximity to other employees, patients or in public.

 It is important that all workers stay home when they are sick.

 Terms of procedure